fbpx Skip to Content

 I love knitting shawls and always have.
 For the longest time, though, I wasn’t quite sure how to wear knit shawls after I had finished making them.

-Part of that was because the shapes I had to chosen to knit were very traditional, and that didn’t fit well with my overall wardrobe aesthetic.
-I needed shapes that were more drapey.
+Part of that was because the shapes I had to chosen to knit were very traditional triangle shawls, and that didn’t fit well with my overall wardrobe aesthetic.
+I needed shapes that were more drapey than the traditionally symmetrical triangular shawls.

 Another issue was that the shawls I was making were too small.
-I couldn’t maximize their potential because they were too small for my shoulders.
+I couldn’t maximize their potential because most smaller shawls are too small for my shoulders.
 I needed something larger and more substantial.

 The Crescent Shawl – Wear Knit Shawls With Ease